Have you ever considered hiring an apprentice?

 What is the Apprenticeship Levy?

-The Apprenticeship Levy is a tax designed to help employers offer more apprenticeships.
-The money collected from this tax is then stored in a fund, which is designed to help pay for apprenticeship training costs.
+The Apprenticeship Levy is a tax designed to help and encourage employers to offer more apprenticeships.
+The money collected from this tax is stored in a fund, designed to help pay for apprenticeship training costs.

-The levy applies to businesses with a payroll of more than £3 million and is charged at 0.5% of an employer’s total payroll.
-The tax is collected monthly via PAYE.
+The levy applies to businesses with an annual pay bill of more than £3 million and is charged at 0.5% of an employer’s total annual pay bill.
+The tax is collected monthly as part of the PAYE bill.

 The benefits of apprenticeships for SMEs